 POPxo Recommends: Janta Cloth Store, 57, Municipal Market, Janpath

 What’s dressing up without a little experimentation?
 A little tweak here and a little addition there, don’t we all love creating something new out of our old clothes or just adding a little something to our new ones.
 Janpath has a whole collection of just add-ons to really help you get the most out of your wardrobe!
-From little pom-pom additions for a plain denim shirt to your bag or to use in wedding blouses to proper hand-stitched embroidery patches to add to your old kurtas or tops to create something super amazing.
-Since pins and brooches are super in nowadays, you can also pick those up for your fuzzy sweater.
+From little pom-pom additions for a plain denim shirt, to your bag or to use in wedding blouses to proper hand-stitched embroidery patches to add to your old kurtas or tops to create something super amazing.
+Since pins and brooches are super in nowadays, you can also pick those up for you fuzzy sweater.